DotNetNewbies/Git-How-To/docs/chapters/FunWithGitBranching.md

       branch.
       Now, a bit of subtlety here.
 When you created your "Toy" branch, Git
       privately took a snapshot of your current working directory and made
       that snapshot it's first "commit".
+Or, to be more precise, when you
+      changed branches, the newly created branch has nothing in it thus your
+      current working directory _is not changed_.
 Why is this important?
       Simple.
 When you change branches, you need to make **_ABSOLUTELY SURE
       THAT THERE ARE NO PENDING CHANGES IN YOUR WORKING DIRECTORY!_**
       What does this mean?
 No "open" files, all editing completed, all editors